KreitnerL/sat-evolution/DOCS/README.md

 Implementation of new classes based on Jan Schuchardt's code base.

 ### Strategies
-Code for neural network based startegies, used as part of a solver to replace one step.
+Code for neural network based strategies, used as part of a solver to replace one step.
 Implementation of new classes based on Jan Schuchardt's code base.

 ### utils
 Utility code for training and validation.